Quick Glance Blooming

 Glazing is laying transparent, thin, dry layers of paint over dried previous layers to deepen color or change hue.

-Gradient A wash creates a smooth transition from dark to light (or between colors) by gradually adding more water and less pigment with each descending, horizontal stroke.
+Gradient is a wash that creates a smooth transition from dark to light (or between colors) by gradually adding more water and less pigment with each descending, horizontal stroke.
 Key techniques include tilting the paper, keeping a consistent wet "bead" of paint, and using a large, loaded brush to prevent streaky lines.

 Granulating paints that contain large or heavy pigment particles that fail to blend smoothly, instead settling into the crevices of paper to create a textured, mottled, or speckled effect.